15.4 Upper Gastrointestinal Tract

 Figure 15.4.6 The esophagus moves food by peristalsis from the pharynx to the stomach.
 Note, this x-ray of a swallow shows a fraction of the ingested liquid being trapped in an atypical diverticulum of the esophagus.

-When food is not being swallowed, the esophagus is closed at both ends by upper and lower esophageal sphincters. are rings of muscle that can contract to close off openings between structures.
+When food is not being swallowed, the esophagus is closed at both ends by upper and lower esophageal sphincters.
+Sphincters are rings of muscle that can contract to close off openings between structures.
 The upper esophageal sphincter is triggered to relax and open by the act of swallowing, allowing a bolus of food to enter the esophagus from the pharynx.
 Then, the esophageal sphincter closes again to prevent food from moving back into the pharynx from the esophagus.

-Once in the esophagus, the food travels down to the stomach, pushed along by the rhythmic contraction and relaxation of muscles ().
+Once in the esophagus, the food bolus travels down to the stomach, pushed along by the rhythmic contraction and relaxation of muscles (peristalsis).
 The lower esophageal sphincter is located at the junction between the esophagus and the stomach.
 This sphincter opens when the bolus reaches it, allowing the food to enter the stomach.
 The sphincter normally remains closed at other times to prevent the contents of the stomach from entering the esophagus.
 Failure of this sphincter to remain completely closed can lead to heartburn.
 If it happens chronically, it can lead to gastroesophageal reflux disease (GERD), in which the mucous membrane of the esophagus may become damaged by the highly acidic contents of the stomach.

 See the video below to see how the parts of the upper GI tract work together to carry out swallowing: